gemadam/AEI-Tower/README.md

 ## Description of the project

-AEI Tower is a Icy Tower clone inspired by the day-to-day reality of students of the [Faculty Of Automatic Control, Electronics And Computer Science](https://www.polsl.pl/rau/en).
+AEI Tower is a Icy Tower remake inspired by the day-to-day reality of students of the [Faculty Of Automatic Control, Electronics And Computer Science](https://www.polsl.pl/rau/en).
+The game consists in controlling a character representing a student of the AEI faculty as he/she makes his/her way to the top of the Mage Tower by jumping on successive stairs and advancing to successive floors of the faculty.
+The character is controlled with the keyboard.

 ## Task analysis